6 Tips to Keep Your DSLR Safe While Traveling

 2. Don’t forget your battery charger

 When packing your camera, make sure that you bring your battery charger with you.
-You wouldn’t like to have a trip scheduled for multiple days and have the battery dead before day one ends, and your charger’s inadvertently left at your house.
+You wouldn’t want to have a trip scheduled for multiple days and have the battery dead before day one ends, and your charger’s inadvertently left at your house.

 3. Have a lens and camera equipment in hand